Synonyms: α-Ketoglutarate, 2-ketoglutaric acid, 2-oxoglutaric acid, 2-oxoglutarate.

 What is α-ketoglutaric acid?

-α-Ketoglutaric acid is a keto acid of the Krebs cycle that is converted to succinate through the action of the thiamine pyrophosphate (TPP)-dependent enzyme, α-ketoglutarate dehydrogenase.
+α-Ketoglutaric acid (α-ketoglutarate) is a keto acid of the Krebs cycle formed from isocitrate in a reaction catalyzed by isocitrate dehydrogenase (IDH), and further metabolized to succinate through the action of the thiamine pyrophosphate (TPP)-dependent enzyme, α-ketoglutarate dehydrogenase.
 About 60 α-ketoglutarate-dependent dioxygenases have been identified in humans.
 These iron-dependent enzymes are involved in a variety of processes, including collagen stabilization, hypoxia, epigenetic regulation and DNA repair (2).
 Circulating α-ketoglutarate has been associated with heart failure, obesity and diabetes.

 Performance of the assay

 α-Ketoglutaric acid may be a marker of thiamine deficiency.

 The α-ketoglutarate:glutamate ratio is a putative marker of vitamin B6 status.

 Matrix: Serum or EDTA plasma.

 Volume: Minimum volume is 50 µL, but 200 µL is optimal and allows reanalysis.